dddrrreee/cs140e-20win/labs/6-threads/README.md

     if their time slice expires, or a higher-priority thread becomes runnable, etc).

+The trade-offs:

-Cooperative threads make preserving large invariants easy since, by default, all code is a critical section, only broken up when you yield [Atul et al].
+   - Cooperative threads make preserving large invariants easy: by default, all code is a critical section, only broken up when you yield [Atul et al].
 Their downside is that if they don't yield "often enough" they add large, difficult-to-debug latencies.

-Pre-emptive threads (we will do in a subsequent lab) allow you to eliminate the need to trust that the threading code yields control in a well-behaved way, which is why   multi-user OSes (Linux and MacOS) preempt user processes.
+    - Pre-emptive threads let you to eliminate the need to trust that the threading code yields control in a well-behaved way, which is why   multi-user OSes (Linux and MacOS) preempt user processes.
+      However, they make it much more difficult to write correct code.
+      (E.g., would your gpio implementation work if it was called by multiple pre-emptive threads?
+Uart?)

-Generally, at a minimum, each thread has its own stack --- which has to be "large enough" so that it doesn't get overrun --- and the thread package has to provide an assembly routine to "context switch" from one thread to another:
+Generally, at a minimum, each thread has its own stack --- which has to be "large enough" so that it doesn't get overrun --- and the thread package has to provide an assembly routine to "context switch" from one thread to another.
+Context switching works by:

-   1. Saving all registers from the first onto its stack (or as we do, into the thread structure itself).
+   1. Saving all registers from the first thread onto its stack (or as we do, into the thread structure itself).
-   2. Loading all registers for the second.
+   2. Loading all registers for the second from where they were saved.
-   3. As the last step, changing the program counter value to resume the new thread.
+   3. Changing the program counter value to resume the new thread.

-The main trick you'll do is writing this context-switching code.
+The main magic you'll do today is writing this context-switching code.
 Context-switching doesn't require much work --- less than 15 instructions using special ARM instructions, but mistakes can be extremely hard to find.
 So we'll break it down into several smaller pieces.